SIBO symptoms?

 - You feel worse after eating – You get full quickly after eating a normal-sized meal, which can happen when you have low stomach acid.
 (7) Slow stomach emptying when the food stays in your stomach for long hours, causing nausea, can contribute to SIBO.
 Damage to the migrating motor complex (MMC), which is usually responsible for sweeping food and bacteria through the digestive tract and gets activated when you don’t eat, is one of the most common underlying causes of SIBO.
 (8)

-- You don’t go well with probiotics – Do you get abdominal pain and cramping after eating fermented foods such as kefir, sauerkraut, and kimchi?
-It can also be a sign of SIBO.
+- You don’t do well with probiotics—do you get abdominal pain and cramping after eating fermented foods such as kefir, sauerkraut, and kimchi?
+Maybe you tried random multi-strain probiotics that just made everything worse.
+These could also be a sign of SIBO.

 - You have chronic illnesses such as chronic fatigue syndrome and autoimmune diseases - Leaky gut can also be a culprit if your gut remains “leaky,” and food particles, among others, can get into your bloodstream.
-These will activate your immune system, which will start attacking the foreign invaders, causing inflammation.
-A long-term defense can lead to damage to your organs and food intolerances as these foreign invaders may look similar to your own body’s cells, and the immune system gets confused, overloaded, and starts attacking your tissues.
+These will activate your immune system, which will begin attacking foreign invaders, triggering inflammation.
+A long-term defense can lead to damage to your organs and food intolerances, as these foreign invaders may look similar to your own body’s cells, and the immune system gets confused, overloaded, and starts attacking your tissues.
 (9)

 - You suffer from skin rashes and rosacea – an impaired gut (SIBO symptoms) can also cause skin problems.